hgedia/blog.nil.foundation-hg/_posts/2021-10-11-solana-ethereum-bridge.md

 ## Can we do that cheaper?

 Well, there is a thing to try, yes.
 To decrease the size of the proof and verification costs, it is possible to add one more proof layer.
 RedShift proof can be verified by another RedShift instance.
 For circuits of a significant size (as the one described above), additional wrapping the original proof into the "proof of correct proof of knowledge" decreases verification costs.

-> Poseidon hash function generates $\approx1000$ gates ([https://hackmd.io/@7dpNYqjKQGeYC7wMlPxHtQ/BJpNmNW0L](https://hackmd.io/@7dpNYqjKQGeYC7wMlPxHtQ/BJpNmNW0L)).
+> Poseidon hash function generates $\approx1000$ gates.
 > For $n_{rows} = 669\,667\,657$, $\approx4560$ hash verification is required that is the lead cost of the verification circuit.
 > Thus, for $n_2 - n_1 = 1000$ and $32000$ signatures verification:
 > * $n_{rows} =  4\,560\,000$